llancruzz/hogwarts/README.md

 6. Select 'GitHub' from the 'Deployment method' section and you will be prompted to 'Connect to GitHub'.
 7. Once connected to your GitHub account you will be able to search for your repository which contains the forked 'Support-Hub' repository.
 8. Once the repository is found click 'Connect'.
-9. At the bottom of the page find the section named 'Manual deploy', select the 'main' branch in the drop down and click the 'Deploy' button.
+9. At the bottom of the page find the section named 'Manual deploy', select the 'main' branch in the drop-down and click the 'Deploy' button.
 10. Once deployment is complete, click the 'View' button to load the URL of the deployed application.

 ### Linking with the API/backend

-You will need to ensure you have set the `axios.defaults.baseURL` in the `api/axiosDefaults.jsx` file to the url of your deployed version of th API.
+You will need to ensure ydrop-downet the `axios.defaults.baseURL` in the `api/axiosDefaults.jsx` file to the URL of your deployed version of the API.
 You should then update the `CLIENT_ORIGIN` config variable in your deployed version of the API to ensure you will be able to make authenticated requests to this API.

 ## Credits

 ### Code

-- The Moments tutorial produced by Code institute is credited throughout this project as it was used to create the foundations on which I built upon to create my project.
+- The Moments tutorial produced by Code Institute is credited throughout this project as it was used to create the foundations upon which I built upon to create my project.
 - [React documentation](https://reactjs.org/docs/getting-started.html) - Was used throughout development to gain a better understanding of Hooks.
 - [React Bootstrap documentation and examples](https://react-bootstrap.github.io/components/alerts) - Used as a reference when building responsive component layouts.

 ### Media

-- Post Images for demo post content and users avatars were taken from [unsplash](https://unsplash.com/) and [iStock](https://www.istockphoto.com/).
+- Post Images for demo post content and users' avatars were taken from [unsplash](https://unsplash.com/) and [iStock](https://www.istockphoto.com/).

 ### Acknowledgments